maniospas/fairbench-tiny/README.md

 | **Pandas + FairBench** | 0.35–0.36 | 12–13 | <98 |
 | **FairBench-tiny** | **0.01–0.03** | **0.4–0.8** | **<2** |

 Python libraries cannot be decoupled from their interpreter in this use case of analyzing a dataset (and potentially predictions) stored in disk.
 So the above numbers include interpreter startup and dataset loading overheads that consume 0.33–0.36 sec and 12–14 Joules.
-If these are ignored FairBench's internal NumPy usage (which wraps compiled code) ends up also being lightweight.
+If these are ignored, FairBench's internal NumPy usage (which wraps compiled code) ends up also being lightweight.

-Taking these quantities with a grain of salt in that they are pretty normal when comparing Python vs C implementations, FairBench-tiny achieves:
+While acknowledging that huge gains are pretty normal when comparing Python vs C implementations, FairBench-tiny achieves:

 - 17+ lower energy consumption compared to the other frameworks.
 - 30–80x faster execution.